Sign in to your org with Okta Verify

 - Tap View.

-Tap Approve or Deny.
+Tap Yes, It's Me or No, It's Not Me.
 You are prompted to unlock your device.

 - To proceed, enter your PIN or unlock the device with your fingerprint.